 Cassava — best known by the Arawak name yuca — is one of the most ancient ingredients in Dominican cooking, and perhaps the most important culinary inheritance bequeathed to us by our Taino ancestors.

-Here we’ll show you how to cook yuca, and 10 popular recipes to do it.
+Here we’ll show you how to cook yuca, and 10 popular ways to do it.